 The University is required by law to deduct Canada Pension Plan and Employment Insurance premiums on all employment income and any appropriate union dues and deductions.
 Income Tax will be assessed on employment income only.
-Your net earnings will be deposited bi-weekly, one week in arrears, directly into a Canadian Bank account of your choice.
-A statement of your earnings will be sent to your campus address is available online after each pay.
+Net earnings will be deposited bi-weekly, directly into a Canadian Bank account.
+A statement of your earnings is available online after each pay.
 The direct deposit method of payment is mandatory.